COVID-19 has caused depression for many due to the impact it has created. Read this article to know more about the depressive states of COVID-19.

 According to a survey from the World Health Organization, nearly 264 million people are affected irrespective of age.
 Women are affected more than men.
 The utmost effect on mental health by COVID-19 is on the affected individuals.
-What can make any human depressed more than the fear of dying?
 Initially, there were no clinical clues of who will recover and who will die, Even if it has been established today, the fear and depression of the isolated people have not yet come down.

-Earlier the affected people who were claimed to be recovered, when they returned back to their living areas they were not accepted easily by the neighborhood.
-They were not only isolated physically due to the disease, but they also went through a series of loneliness both in hospitals and homes.
-Since their physical health was the utmost priority, importance to mental health and depression was neglected; even when there are few affected patients who had a supportive family and neighborhood, not all were blessed with the same.
+Earlier the affected people who claimed to be recovered, when they returned back to their living areas were not accepted easily by the neighborhood.
+They were not only physically isolateddue to the disease, but they also went through a series of loneliness both in hospitals and homes.
+Since their physical health was the utmost priority, the importance of mental health and depression was neglected; even when there are few affected patients who had a supportive family and neighborhood, not all were blessed with the same.
 Those who are said to be completely recovered and safe are in their homes still facing distress.

-It is definitely not easy for a family to have an affected family member.
-Waiting for the family member’s recovery and praying each and every moment is sure to be painful.
+It is not easy for a family to have an affected family member.
+Waiting for the family member’s recovery and praying each and is sure to be painful.
 The inability to not be there with them at the time of crisis and not helping them recover has been way more depressive.
-The family who lost their loved ones to COVID-19 and not even being able to see their dead faces have been the predominant reasons for a higher level of depression.
-Performing the last rites would help the relatives cope up with the loss of their loved ones.
-COVID-19 has not been given the opportunity for that also.
-If a kid is affected, then the mother is definitely going to be affected.
+The family who lost their loved ones to COVID-19 and not even being able to see their dead faces have been the principal reasons for a higher level of depression.

-The most suffering population, even without the disease, would be poor people.
-The reports from the World Health Organization say that about 76% to 85% of the people belonging to low or average economic status have declined from beneficial treatments for mental health.
-The individuals who were daily wagers lost their jobs and were in a state of no income due to the lockdown.
-People were suffering in a way that they cannot afford their daily food, place, and even masks to protect themselves and their families.
-They were in a state where mental health is far apart from their sufferings.
+Even without the disease, the most suffering population would be poor people.
+The reports from the World Health Organization say that about 76% to 85% of people belonging to low or average economic status have declined beneficial treatments for mental health.
+The daily wagers lost their jobs and were in a state of no income due to the lockdown.
+People were suffering in a way that they could not afford their daily food, place, and even masks to protect themselves and their families.
+They were in a state where mental health was far from their sufferings.
 Everybody cannot afford to go to a psychologist.
 Thus, the poor are one of the most depressed due to COVID-19.

 A panic attack is associated with disorders like anxiety.
 There will be a loss of control experienced by the person.
 A stressful event or death might cause anxiety.
 Panic attacks will be followed by certain physical changes.
 They are: